NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 - Ask clinician(s) to review codelist and check codes are appropriate to identify your prescription event of interest (for *your* study context)
 - Each clinician has their own column headed with their initials, where they label the list of terms for keeping:
 - 	No (0), Yes (1), Maybe/Sensitivity Analysis (2)
-- Use multiple clinicians for studies with multimorbidity, resolve discordances between clinicians   (OPTIONAL)
+- Use multiple clinicians for studies with multimorbidity - resolve different initials between clinicians   (OPTIONAL)

 ## Step 7: Keep "master" codelist spreadsheet - with all versions and tags**
+- Put this master list in your repository
 - Columns tag codes for different versions:
     - (i) Raw codes (before clinician review)
-    - (ii) Codes marked by clinician(s) for study codelist (0 no, 1 yes, 2 maybe)
+    - (ii) Codes marked by clinician(s) for study codelist (0 No, 1 Yes, 2 Maybe)
     - (iii) Codes finalized for study (1s only)
-    - (iv) Tags for overlapping, fixed combination drugs falling into multiple ontology sections (e.g., Ch.
-2.5 codelist, but corresponds to Ch.
+    - (iv) Tags for overlapping drugs falling into multiple ontology sections (e.g., Ch.
+2.5 codelist, but fits as Ch.
 2.2 and Ch.
 2.6 too)
       &nbsp;